 Already-altered habitats like food farms make good turbine sites from a wildlife perspective, according to the American Bird Conservancy, but the main thing to avoid is any habitat deemed an "Important Bird Area."
 These include places where birds congregate for feeding and breeding, like wetlands and ridge edges, as well as migratory bottlenecks and flight paths used by endangered or declining species.

-While more than 60 percent of all avian deaths at U.S. wind farms are small songbirds, they account for less than 0.02 percent of their total population, even for the hardest-hit species.
-Yet as the industry grows, the American Wind Wildlife Institute warns "the potential for biologically significant impacts to some populations of species, such as raptors, may increase."
-To soften those impacts, developers can locate wind turbines away from cliffs and hills where raptors seek updrafts.
+While more than 60% of all avian deaths at U.S. wind farms are small songbirds, they account for less than 0.02% of their total population, even for the hardest-hit species.
+Still, although wind turbines may be unlikely to cause population declines for most bird species, the American Wind Wildlife Institute has warned that "as many species decline because of a host of other factors, the potential for biologically significant impacts to some species, such as raptors, may increase."
+To help, developers can locate turbines away from cliffs and hills where raptors seek updrafts.

 Environmental assessments are now a key part of planning new wind farms, often using mist nets, acoustic detectors and other tactics to assess bird and bat activity before deciding on turbine sites.